-Cubbitt invented the treadmill to generate power for mills in the neighboring vicinity.
-However, at least one infamous treadmill was designed to grind grain and installed at Brixton Prison.
-This treadmill for punishment operated using both male and female prisoners, but each sex had their own treadmill, as the two sexes were not allowed to intermingle during their stair climbing activities.
+Cubbitt invented the treadmill to generate power for mills in the neighboring vicinity with at least one of these infamous treadmills designed to grind grain and installed at a male prison, located in the Brixton area of the London Borough of Lambeth, in inner-South London.
+Another treadmill for punishment was also used to mill corn in Surrey House of Correction.
+Moreover, these treadmills often operated using both male and female prisoners with each sex having their own treadmill because the two sexes were not allowed to intermingle during their stair climbing activities.

 “It requires no previous instruction; no task-master is necessary to watch over the … prisoners, neither are materials or instrument put into their hands that are liable to waste or misapplication, or subject to wear and tear … [and it] imposes equality of labour on every individual employed, no one upon the wheel being able in the least degree to avoid his proportion.”

-- Accounts and Papers, 1836
+- Accounts and Papers, p.
+16.

 - The Housekeeper’s Magazine and Family Economist for the Employment of Prisoners, and Recommended by the Society for the Improvement of Prison Discipline, &c., p.
 339.

 - Ibid., p.
 340.

 - Description of the Tread Mill Invented by Mr. William Cubbitt, of Ipswich, 1822, p.
 5.